-- 1. A request for US CLIVAR financial sponsorship for a scientific conference/meeting/workshop should be submitted to the Project Office. - 2.
+- 1. A request for US CLIVAR financial sponsorship for a scientific conference/meeting/ workshop should be submitted to the Project Office. - 2.
 The request will be forwarded to the IAG for consideration. - 3.
-The IAG may consult with the US CLIVAR Scientific Steering Committee for feedback and recommendations. - 4.
-If additional information is required to inform IAG consideration, the Project Office will convey to the organizers on behalf of the IAG, so that the organizers can provide such information or clarification. - 5.
+If additional information is required to inform IAG consideration, the Project Office will convey to the organizers on behalf of the IAG, so that the organizers can provide such information or clarification. - 4.
 Final IAG decisions will be communicated by the Project Office to the organizers.